We may earn a commission if you make a purchase through the links on our website.

 1. SolarWinds IP Address Manager (IPAM) – FREE TRIAL

 SolarWinds IPAM is a DDI solution.
-It integrates DHCP, DNS into a single platform.
+It integrates DHCP and DNS into a single platform.
 With it, you can manage and track DHCP and DNS services in real time, alongside with traditional IP address management.
 SolarWinds IPAM supports many DHCP/DNS vendors on-premises and cloud deployments.

 Pros:

-- Supports files integrity monitoring that can act as an early warning system for ransomware, data theft, and permission access issues
+• File Integrity Monitoring: Supports file integrity monitoring, acting as an early warning system for ransomware, data theft, and permission access issues.

 Cons: